NRS 6.040 is the Nevada law which makes missing jury duty punishable by a $500 fine. The statute states:

 In this article, our Las Vegas criminal defense attorneys discuss various Nevada jury service topics including punishments for failing to show up under NRS 6.040.
 Scroll down, or click on a topic below to jump to that section.

-- 1. Jury duty requirements in Nevada
+- 1. Jury Duty Requirements

-- 2. Penalties for missing jury duty
+- 2. Penalties for Missing Jury Duty

-- 3. Hardship excuses
+- 3. Hardship Excuses

-- 4. Preparing for jury service
+- 4. Preparing for Jury Service

 - 5. Payment